 If a lobbyist terminates in the middle of a reporting period, the lobbyist is required to file a final Updated Registration Statement for that reporting period through the date of termination within 30 days.

-Employer/Real Party Confirmation
+Employer/Real Party In Interest Confirmation

-If an employer/real party lists at least one active executive agency lobbyist on the respective Updated Registration Statement, then the employer or real party in interest is confirming their registration going forward into the next reporting period.
+If an employer/real party in interest lists at least one active executive agency lobbyist on the respective Updated Registration Statement, then the employer or real party in interest is confirming their registration going forward into the next reporting period.
 When all lobbyists engaged by an employer or real party in interest terminate their registrations with the Commission, then the employer/real party in interest has effectively terminated their registration with the Commission as well.
 Like the lobbyist, the employer/real party in interest must file a final Updated Registration Statement with the Commission and pay the $500 registration fee for the final reporting period.

 List of Specific Executive Agency Decisions